lucaschirruINAF/SRT-Documentation/antenna.rst

 Antenna
 =======

-The Sardinia Radio Telescope (SRT) is a 64-meter gregorian radio telescope with shaped optics, a quasi-parabolic main mirror and a quasi-elliptical subreflector.
+The Sardinia Radio Telescope (SRT) is a 64-meter Gregorian radio telescope with shaped optics, a quasi-parabolic main mirror and a quasi-elliptical subreflector.

 The antenna's main characheristics are: